-Spring 2019 Application Process
+Fall 2019 Application Process

 Please allow 30 minutes to complete the online Undergraduate Volunteer RA Application and be prepared to upload your unofficial transcript.

 Please note that a preference is given toward students who can be involved in the lab for longer periods of time due to the amount of training that goes into each Undergraduate Researcher, as well as students who are available for at least two consecutive terms.
-In the Winter of 2019, admission to the DIGR Lab was highly selective, but please do not let that deter you from applying.
+In Spring 2019, admission to the DIGR Lab was highly selective, but please do not let that deter you from applying.
 We look forward to adding some more talented, committed, and engaged students to our lab team this upcoming term!